monish-khatri/fcm-push-notification/README.md

 ## Introduction

-Package provides a minimal and simple integration to send push notification to Android & ISO Device in Laravel application.
+Package provides a minimal and simple integration to send push notification to Android & IOS Device in Laravel application.

 ## Code of Conduct